andreragbir121/Bird-Fly/README.md

 ---

-*Note: The game is in development, with planned refinements and updates to enhance the experience.*
+*Note: The game is in development, with planned refinements and updates to enhance the experience, in addition to a name change.*